The Audiolab 8000Q preamplifier is a really nice piece of gear, let down by cheap parts. In this article, I repair a

 Overall, this repair was a success, with this Audiolab 8000Q restored to normal operation.
-She sounds fantastic, works perfectly and the bonus is that service life and performance are both improved due to the premium, long-life parts I installed.
+She sounds fantastic, and works perfectly and the bonus is that service life and performance are both improved due to the premium, long-life parts I installed.

-If you’d like me to service you Audiolab 8000Q or any other Audiolab product, get in touch.
+If you’d like me to service your Audiolab 8000Q or any other Audiolab product, get in touch.